Boom and Bust in Corinth, North Dakota

-There are no businesses or services in Corinth, and a visitor to our Facebook page recently reported the population of Corinth at three.
+We visited Corinth in 2010 and found there were no businesses or services in operation, and a visitor to our Facebook page recently reported the population of Corinth at three.

 We don’t know the story of this particular building.
 Perhaps after some disaster tragically took the grand sanctuary that once stood here, the congregation rebuilt this makeshift church on the same foundation, steadfastly holding on to faith and family for as long as it would last.